bc-discord/bc-discord.github.io/pages/balisong/threadlocking.md

 nav_order: 2
 parent: Balisong
 ---
 # Threadlocking
 ## Liquid
 ---

 Liquid-based threadlocking that works on screws.
 The liquid fills in the gaps of the screws and sexbolt to form a seal after curing.
 Loctite is the common product (from Henkel) most people are familiar with and sometimes used in general to refer to liquid-based threadlocking.

-Instructions: Apply to screws then let it cure for a day, undisturbed.
+Some metals and coatings require a primer to aid the curing process.

 ### Loctite
+Product line made by Henkel.
+[Loctite SF 770](https://next.henkel-adhesives.com/us/en/products/industrial-adhesives/central-pdp.html/loctite-sf-770/BP000000153555.html) is their recommended primer.

 {: .warning }
 > Pay attention to the number.